ochafik/ggml/examples/python/README.md

 ### Point to libllama.so directly (no extension)

-Alternatively you can load the compiled `libllama.so` binary w/ generated ctypes:
+Alternatively you can load the compiled `libllama.so` binary w/ generated .py bindings:

 ```bash
 # Note: use LLAMA_DEBUG=1 to debug any crashes